Guide to visitor management system features

 Want to know how many visitors you had last week?
 Or which departments get the most guests?
 A visitor management system stores all this data in one place.
 You can run reports, filter by date or host, and spot trends that help you improve how your space is used.
 It’s also helpful for audits or compliance checks.

-Visitor management system features to look for
+Key visitor management system features to look for

 What makes a great visitor management system, then?
 Take a closer look at the key visitor management features that matter for your workplace: